lachoseparis/lachose-strapi-plugins/packages/custom-links/README.md

 ### Request Custom-Links

-Permalinks are available as a Collection, You can fetch them via the url /api/custom-links as you do with your Content-Types.
+Custom-Links are available as a Collection, You can fetch them via the url /api/custom-links as you do with your Content-Types.

-By requesting a Content-Type with Permalink associated you will get the custom-link uri inside the meta of the result.
+By requesting a Content-Type with Custom-Link associated you will get the custom-link uri inside the meta of the result.

 You can also proxyfie the result of a custom-links uri by using the route /api/custom-links/proxy{/my-uri}.